But if we

 After the Sabbath day had ended, at sunset, "upon the first day of the week, . . . the disciples came together to BREAK BREAD."
 People have ASSUMED this expression means the taking of Communion.
 But notice!
 Paul preached, and continued preaching until midnight.
 They had no opportunity to stop and "break bread" until then.
 When Paul "therefore was come up again"—after restoring the one who had fallen down from the third balcony— and had broken bread, AND EATEN."

 Note it!
 "Broken bread AND EATEN."
-This breaking bread was not Communion—simply eating a meal.
+This breaking bread was not Passover—simply eating a meal.
 This expression was commonly used of old to designate a meal.
 It still is used in that sense in parts of even the United States.

 Notice Luke 22:16, where Jesus was introducing the Lord's Supper, taking it with His disciples.
 He said, "I will not any more eat thereof until it be fulfilled in the Kingdom of God."
-Yet, the day alter His resurrection, after walking with the two disciples to Emmaus, as "HE sat at MEAT with them He took bread. and blessed it, and brake, and gave to them."
+Yet, the day after His resurrection, after walking with the two disciples to Emmaus, as "HE sat at MEAT with them He took bread. and blessed it, and brake, and gave to them."
 (Luke 24:30).
-Here Jesus "brake bread" but it was not the Lord's Supper, which He said He would NOT take again.
+Here Jesus "brake bread" but it was not the "Lord's" Supper, which He said He would NOT take again.
 It was a meal--"He sat AT MEAT."

 Notice Acts 2:46.
 The disciples, "continuing daily with one accord in the temple and breaking bread from house to house, did eat their meat with gladness."
 Here again "breaking bread" means EATING MEAT.
 Not on the first day of the week, but DAILY.

 Again, when Paul was shipwrecked on the voyage to Rome, the sailors had been fasting out of fright.
 But "Paul besought them all to take MEAT, saying, "This day is the fourteenth day that ye have tarried and continued fasting, having taken nothing.
-Wherefore I pray you to take some MEAT: for this is for your health— And when he had thus spoken, he took bread, and gave thanks to God in presence of them all: and when he had broken it, he began to eat."
+Wherefore I pray you to take some MEAT: for this is for your health— And when he had thus spoken, he took bread, and gave thanks to Elohim in presence of them all: and when he had broken it, he began to eat."
 (Acts 27:33-35).
 Here Paul broke bread to give to unconverted sailors who were hungry.

-The truth is, NOWHERE IN SCRIPTURE is the expression "breaking of bread," or "to break bread," used to signify observance of the Lord's Supper.
+The truth is, NOWHERE IN SCRIPTURE is the expression "breaking of bread," or "to break bread," used to signify observance of the "Lord's" Supper.
 In all these texts it means, simply, eating a meal.
 So, when we read in Acts 20:7, 11, "the disciples came together to break," and how Paul had "broken bread and EATEN," we know by Scripture interpretation it referred only to eating food as a meal, not to a Communion service.

 In Acts 24, Paul tells Felix of his "believing all things written in the law and in the prophets."
-The chief priest and elders could not prove that he was a law breaker, which was their same difficulty with Christ.
+The chief priest and elders could not prove that he was a law breaker, which was their same difficulty with Messiah.
 Rome still has an influence upon her "harlots" (the many protestant denominations and church groups), who practice even today ,the Saturday/Sunday cult pattern, she enacted hundreds of years ago.

 The Ten Commandments is "The Law of Liberty" and remains the standard by which all men will be judged.